Atezolizumab plus Bevacizumab in Unresectable Hepatocellular Carcinoma

 Source: View publication →

-The IMbrave150 trial demonstrated that the combination of atezolizumab and bevacizumab significantly improves overall and progression-free survival compared to sorafenib in patients with untreated advanced hepatocellular carcinoma.
+The phase 3 IMbrave150 trial demonstrated that first-line combination therapy with atezolizumab and bevacizumab significantly improves overall survival and progression-free survival compared to sorafenib in patients with unresectable hepatocellular carcinoma.

 Key Findings